MiaoDX/hand_in_homework/Computer_Graphics/Project/presentation/presentation.md

 > We don't produce water.
 We are porters of nature.

-I am not create something new, rather I reproduce/combine existing projects and provide a systematic guideline for newbies.
+I am not create something new, rather I reproduce/combine existing projects and provide a systematic guidance    for newbies.

 ***
 ## General View